pityka/aten-scala/README.md

 The docker image used for building (and possible at runtime) is defined in `docker-runtime/Dockerfile`.
 This image is pushed to the Docker Hub (https://hub.docker.com/r/pityka/base-ubuntu-libtorch/tags?page=1&ordering=last_updated), and by default the build will pull it.

 ## Prerequisites
-- needs a mac with clang++ installed
+- needs two macs with clang++ installed: one with intel, one with M1.
+Cross compilation did not work.
 - needs docker on the mac
-- on the mac needs libtorch in /usr/local/lib/.
-There are multiple methods to install libtorch.
-One is to copy the *.dylib files from the libtorch distribution of the appropriate pytorch version (e.g. https://download.pytorch.org/libtorch/cpu/libtorch-macos-1.9.0.zip) to /usr/local/lib/ .
+- on the both mac needs the libtorch shared libraries in /usr/local/lib/.
+Read on.
 - needs bloop (https://scalacenter.github.io/bloop/) and sbt (https://www.scala-sbt.org/).
-- Needs CUDA header files.
-You can download an older (e.g. version 10) mac CUDA Toolkit archive from Nvidia.
-The installer contains a tarball with the header files, place them to `/usr/local/cuda/include/`.

 ## Build
 1. `make prepare` - this creates bloop build definitions from sbt the sbt build definition
-2. `make test` - builds the binding for mac, and runs tests.
-Tests pass if the suite does not crash or throws exception.
+2. `make libatenscalajni_x86.dylib` - on intel
+3. `make libatenscalajni_aarm64.dylib` - on M1
+4. Copy from one to the other
+5. `make test`
+6. Copy `aten-scala/jni-osx/src/main/resources/libatenscalajni.dylib` to the other mac, `make test` there as well.
 3. `make test-linux` - builds for linux and runs tests in a linux container (needs docker for mac, will pull `pityka/base-ubuntu-libtorch` from docker hub)
 6. `make test-cuda` - runs tests in a cuda enabled remote docker context

 ## Publishing
 - `make publishLocal` - publishes artifacts locally